refraction-ray/realspace-RG/README.md

 The Hamiltonian used in current version has NNN hopping and both type of potentials (random vs. quasiperiodic).
 The measures input used in current version is default `get_measures()` which includes three quantities:  average-length ratio, max-length ratio and entanglement entropy density.

-The format of the input.txt, every line is for one process, the format is `NN-hopping qp-potential-amplitude qp-potential-wavevector qp-potential-sample-window NNN-hopping random-onsite-poetntial system-size interaction repeat-times` which is separated by space.
+The format of the input.txt, every line is for one process, the format is `NN-hopping qp-potential-amplitude qp-potential-wavevector qp-potential-sample-window NNN-hopping random-onsite-potential system-size interaction repeat-times` which is separated by space.
 The format of output file is similar, with several terms more append on each line.
 They are `mean-average-length-ratio std-average-length-ratio mean-max-length-ratio std-max-length-ratio mean-entanglement-entropy std-entanglement-entropy`.

 To use it on supercomputers with slurm.
 One can first write a bash script as `run.sh`